 Paul Jones and his children formed a small family company to distribute the products they made at home.
 On July 1, 2016, Paul wanted to get a bank loan, so he went to Nancy Notary who was located in Monterey County.
 Paul brought a copy of a family document that showed Paul's age and a thumbprint.
 This document would be part of Paul's loan application.
 Nancy administered the oath or affirmation to Paul and examined a photocopy of Paul's birth certificate.
 Nancy could not complete the jurat, though, until Paul returned on August 3, 2016 with a certified copy of the birth certificate.
+Nancy re-administered the oath or affirmation and completed the jurat.
 Nancy also entered Paul's information in her sequential journal, including the fact that Paul presented Nancy with a certified copy of Paul's birth certificate for review.